Places to visit near Yellowstone National Park that are cool and fun

 Yellowstone is a fantastic national park to explore when you are visiting Wyoming.
 But, if you are also looking to see some other attractions or places to visit within short driving distance from the park there is a lot of cool and unique places to visit.
-Below are suggestions of places to visit near Yellowstone National park and cool places jut outside the park area.
+Below are suggestions of places to visit near Yellowstone National park and cool places just outside the park area.

-What to see outside of Yellowstone
+What to see near or just outside of Yellowstone

 Grand Tetons National Park